DarrienG/Pokerish/README.txt

  | |  | (_) |   <  __/ |  | \__ \ | | |
  |_|   \___/|_|\_\___|_|  |_|___/_| |_|

-CTRL + F (or whatever search is in your editor)"__bot__" to jump to the assigned part of the README
-	-Although reading how to play might be helpful

-HEY! "make" runs the program as well as compiling, same as running the executable.
-So just make, and you're good to go.

 Pokerish is a Poker-like game, where the user and the dealer are given 5 cards a piece.
 From there, both players are allowed to remove up to 3 cards if they'd like from their